Ciclón Ramirez

-Celso Reyes Daza (July 28, 1961 – March 4, 2025) was a Mexican luchador, or professional wrestler, best known under his ring name Ciclón Ramírez (Spanish for "Cyclone Ramirez").
+Celso Reyes Daza (July 28, 1961 – March 4, 2025) was a Mexican professional wrestler, best known under his ring name Ciclón Ramírez (Spanish for "Cyclone Ramirez").
 Reyes worked as Pegaso I for six years before switching to the Ciclón Ramirez name in 1988.
-As Ramirez he originally worked as an enmascarado, or masked wrestler but was unmasked after losing a Luchas de Apuestas, or bet fight, to El Felino.
+As Ramirez he originally worked as an masked wrestler but was unmasked after losing a Luchas de Apuestas, or bet fight, to El Felino.
 The character "Ciclón Ramirez" is billed as a relative of the character Huracán Ramírez, which is a storyline invented for wrestling.
 Reyes' son currently works as Ciclón Ramírez Jr.

 Professional wrestling career

-Celso Reyes Daza began his professional wrestling career in 1982, initially working under the ring name Ovni, but soon changed his name to Pegasso I (Spanish for Pegasus I), an enmascarado (masked wrestler) character based on the mythical Pegasus.
+Celso Reyes Daza began his professional wrestling career in 1982, initially working under the ring name Ovni, but soon changed his name to Pegasso I (Spanish for Pegasus I), an masked wrestler character based on the mythical Pegasus.
 Initially he teamed with Pegasso II, but the Pegasso team did not last long as Reyes struck out on his own as a singles wrestler.
 On March 17, 1985, Pegaso I defeated El Modulo to win the Mexican National Lightweight Championship, his first professional wrestling championship.
 Pegaso I held the title for 118 days before losing it to El Khalifa.
-Reyes continued to work as Pegaso I until 1988 where he assumed a new enmascarado identity, Ciclón Ramírez, a fictional brother of Huracán Ramírez, a legendary Luchador.
+Reyes continued to work as Pegaso I until 1988 where he assumed a new enmascarado identity, Ciclón Ramírez, a fictional brother of Huracán Ramírez, a legendary professional wrestler.
 Ciclón Ramírez defeated Bestia Salvaje in the final of a tournament to win the Mexican National Welterweight Championship on May 21, 1989.
 Ramírez held the title for 430 days, defending the title on several occasions before losing it to Canelo Casas on July 25, 1990, a full 430 days after winning it.
 Ramírez regained the Welterweight title from Canelo Casas on February 13, 1991.